dynamsoft-docs/document-viewer-docs/api/class/captureviewer.md

 ### acceptedPolygonConfidence

-Specify or return the confidence when detecting the border.
+Specify or return the threshold confidence level when detecting boundaries.

 **Syntax**